homebridge/.github/README.md

 # The global `.github` for all Homebridge projects

-This projects contains any sort of default or common files for the Homebridge organization to be maintained in a central space.
+This projects contains any sort of common and community health files for the Homebridge organization to be maintained in a central space.

 ## Reusable GitHub Workflows